datagovuk/guidance/harvesting.md

 * **System error** / **Validation Error** Something has unexpectedly gone wrong internally data.gov.uk.
 Please [contact](http://data.gov.uk/contact) the team to fix the problem.

-* **The contents of document with GUID xyz changed, but the metadata date has not been updated.** There is a rule that a GEMINI2 record must have its date (gmd:dateStamp) updated with any change to the rest of the record.
+* **The contents of document with GUID xyz changed, but the metadata date has not been updated.** There is a rule that a GEMINI record must have its date (gmd:dateStamp) updated with any change to the rest of the record.
 This allows the record to be distributed to many different systems, and when harvested to data.gov.uk it can tell which is the most up-to-date version.
 This error can also be seen where the record's GUID/gmd:fileIdentifier has incorrectly been copied to another record.

 * **Couldn't find any links to metadata files.** Check the harvest URL returns a web page with links to the metadata.
 Then check there source of the web page - it is likely the problem is that the links' href fields contains slash characters `/` and they must not.
 This is explained above in the section above about WAFs.

 * **This element is not expected** In a GEMINI document, the XML elements must come in a particular order, and your document might have this wrong.
 Other explanations for this error include adding elements that are not recognized.
-If they are produced by a GIS server, check that they follow the GEMINI 2.1 schema, rather than vanilla ISO19139 or other similar format.
+If they are produced by a GIS server, check that they follow the GEMINI 2.1 schema, rather than vanilla ISO 19139 or other similar format.
 Otherwise, check your fields and ordering against those in the [GEMINI Encoding Guidance](http://data.gov.uk/library/uk-gemini-encoding-guidance) - Appendix A.

 Other common Location/GEMINI specific errors are covered in the [Common Metadata Errors Guide (PDF)](http://data.gov.uk/library/common-metadata-errors-guide).